yiningnie/yiningnie.github.io/index.md

 ## About

 I am a linguist specializing in comparative syntax and morphology, especially in the domain of argument structure.
-My research incorporates syntactic theory and insights from typology and experimental methods.
+My research integrates syntactic theory, typology and experimental methods.
 I have a particular interest in causative constructions and Austronesian languages.

-In addition to teaching syntax and semantics at [San José State University](https://www.sjsu.edu/linguistics/), I am also affiliated with the ERC Synergy Project [LeibnizDream](https://leibnizdream.eu) and the DFG Scientific Network [Applicative alternations across languages](https://aaal.uni-koeln.de/).
-I received my PhD from [New York University](https://as.nyu.edu/departments/linguistics.html).
-I'm from the southernmost city in Canada. 🇨🇦
+At SJSU, I teach syntax and semantics and advise projects in theoretical and experimental syntax.
+I am also affiliated with the ERC Synergy Project [LeibnizDream](https://leibnizdream.eu) and DFG Scientific Network Applicative alternations across languages (AAAL).
+I hold a PhD from [New York University](https://as.nyu.edu/departments/linguistics.html) and am from the southernmost city in Canada. 🇨🇦

 How to pronounce my name: [jɪˈnɪŋ ˈniː], I also accept [ˈjɪnɪŋ]